RooHTaylor/PHP-Course/Introduction to PHP.md

 ## User Defined Functions ##

 Let's go back to functions.
 I mentioned earlier that functions can be user-defined.
 To define a function we simply write `function` followed by the function name.
-Function names follow the same rules as other labels in PHP.
-A valid function name starts with a letter or underscore, followed by any number of letters, numbers, or underscores.
+Function names follow the same rules as other labels in PHP, just like [variables do](#variables).

 Following the function name we have two parentheses.
 Inside those parentheses is where we would define any parameters for our function.
 We remember from our earlier discussion on functions; parameters are pieces of information that get passed to functions.
 For our example we will use one parameter `$text`.

 ``` {.php .numberLines}
 <?php